MiriamPeskowitz/mourning-front-end-2020/notes.md

 -- Stretch: do the People I remember cards.
 Model: dead_people -- user has_many my_people
 dead_people attributes: name, age at death, date of death, relationship, image, add as many notes or memories as you want.

+Friday
+-- change profiles colors to match the front yellow and blue --make jane's page not have an a:visited feature